 - What lawyer will be responsible for my case at your firm?

 What do the firm’s and lawyers’ past clients say about them?
-If they have a website then look at their reviews or “testimonials”, their letters and emails from prior satisfied clients.
+If they have a website, look at their reviews or testimonials, their letters and emails from satisfied clients.

 Most often I hear from prospective clients that they actually hired the first lawyer that they spoke to or met whether at the hospital, at home or at the lawyer’s office.
-They actually never interviewed any other lawyer after their accident before hiring their present lawyer that they are now unhappy with!
+They actually never interviewed any other lawyer after their accident before hiring their present lawyer, who they are now unhappy with!

-After a serious injury from any type of accident hiring the right lawyer for your case is one of the most important decisions you will ever make, and is a decision that will probably affect you and your family for the rest of your life.
+After a serious injury from any type of accident, hiring the right lawyer for your case is one of the most important decisions you will ever make and will probably affect you and your family for the rest of your life.
 Yet, most people put much more thought and homework into what car they should buy than they do with what lawyer to hire after an accident!

-You are invited to look at our website’s “testimonials”, letters and emails from actual prior clients, and see what they say about us.
-On our firm’s website you can also see the many Appeals our office has successfully handled and the various cases of ours that have been reported extensively in the news media over the past forty years.
+You are invited to look at our website’s testimonials, letters and emails from prior clients, and see what they say about us.
+On our firm’s website, you can also see the many Appeals our office has successfully handled and the various cases of ours that have been reported extensively in the news media over the past 40 years.

 All personal injury attorneys provide a free consultation.
 Yet, I routinely get emails from new clients asking me about their potential case.
-When I call the person back I find that they often tell me, “I already hired another lawyer.”
-I ask “but you just sent me the email 20 minutes ago, why did you send it if you have a lawyer” Then they say “Oh I sent the email to a few lawyers and another lawyer spoke to me on the phone before you called me so I will hire that lawyer.”
-This is a conversation that actually makes very little sense yet I have heard it many many times over the years.
+When I call the person back, I find that they often tell me, “I already hired another lawyer.”
+I ask, “But you just sent me the email 20 minutes ago.
+Why did you send it if you have a lawyer?”
+Then they say, “Oh, I sent the email to a few lawyers and another lawyer spoke to me on the phone before you called me so I will hire that lawyer.”
+This is a conversation that actually makes very little sense, yet I have heard it many times over the years.